joycewho1/betelnutessay/README.md

 The spread in the practice is attached to the high cultural and symbolic value associated with both betel chewing and the betel leaf.
 In the Sri Rama (Malay derivation of the <span eid="Q37293">Ramayana</span>), betel chewing is a gesture of <span data-click-image-zoomto="1|47,408,502,491">welcoming and invitation</span>[^18] This is paired with expressions of humility about the quality of the nut as an additional token of Malay politeness.[^19] The Sri Rama also highlights the physical effects of betel chewing, notably its <span data-click-image-zoomto="2|149,563,343,336">“stupefying effect”</span> which underscores the chemical properties tied to its medicinal value.[^20]
 <param ve-image
        url="media/sri rama 106.jpg"
-       title="Excerpt from the Sri Rama"
-       label="Not in copyright, from the Biodiversity Heritage Library https://www.biodiversitylibrary.org/page/41735149" fit="contain"
+       title="Excerpt from the Sri Rama from the Biodiversity Heritage Library" label="Not in copyright, from the Biodiversity Heritage Library https://www.biodiversitylibrary.org/page/41735149" fit="contain"
        ref="1">
 <param ve-image
        url="media/sri rama 113.jpg"
-       title="Excerpt from the Sri Rama"
-       label="Not in copyright, from the Biodiversity Heritage Library https://www.biodiversitylibrary.org/page/41735149" fit="contain"
+       title="Excerpt from the Sri Rama from the Biodiversity Heritage Library" label="Not in copyright, from the Biodiversity Heritage Library https://www.biodiversitylibrary.org/page/41735149" fit="contain"
        ref="2">

-In the Malay story of Raja Donan, betel chewing is integral to betrothal procedures as a sign of devotion.[^21] Indeed, alongside the nut itself which is presented to guests during special occasions, the betel container *kotak sirih*, which holds the betel quid ingredients in different compartments, was often gifted in proposal or wedding ceremonies.[^22] Overall, both the betel quid as well as the betel leaf itself came with high symbolic social value and were regarded as tokens of friendliness, agreement, invitation, and even as a formal apology in Malay communities.[^23]
+In the Malay story of [Raja Donan](https://www.biodiversitylibrary.org/page/41735395), betel chewing is integral to betrothal procedures as a sign of devotion.[^21] Indeed, alongside the nut itself which is presented to guests during special occasions, the betel container *kotak sirih*, which holds the betel quid ingredients in different compartments, was often gifted in proposal or wedding ceremonies.[^22] Overall, both the betel quid as well as the betel leaf itself came with high symbolic social value and were regarded as tokens of friendliness, agreement, invitation, and even as a formal apology in Malay communities.[^23]
+<param ve-image
+       url="media/raja donan.jpg"
+       title="Raja Donan excerpt from the Biodiversity Heritage Library" label="Not in copyright, from the Biodiversity Heritage Library https://www.biodiversitylibrary.org/page/41735149" fit="contain">

 Betel chewing is similarly significant in Indian cultural and literary traditions.
 While *pan* originally referred to the betel leaf, it evolved to denote both the areca nut and betel leaf.[^24] The *Hitopadesha* (directly translated as good or friendly advice) is a compilation of Sanskrit fables drawing on *niti* or the principles of morality to advise on proper conduct.[^25] In the story of the faithful Rajpoot, thirteen ‘virtues’ of the areca nut are given, capturing attributes like it being sweet, salty, bitter, and astringent, practical and medicinal properties such as  acting as a mouth freshener, aiding in digestion, relieving inflammation, and inciting desire, as well cultural values tied to love and virtue.[^26]